eclipse-edc/MinimumViableDataspace/README.md

 #### 10.2.1 `did:web` for participants

-Every participant hosts their DIDs in their IdentityHubs, which means, that the HTTP-URL that the DID maps to must be accessible for all other participants.
+Participants hosts their DIDs in their IdentityHubs, which means, that the HTTP-URL that the DID maps to must be accessible for all other participants.
 For example, every participant pod in the cluster must be able to resolve a DID from every other participant.
 For access to pods from outside the cluster we would be using an ingress controller, but then the other pods in the cluster cannot access it, due to missing DNS entries.
 That means, that the DID cannot use the